mpkondrashin/cia/README.md

 filter: filter.yaml                               # path to the prefiltering rules file

 folder: <folder>                                  # name of the folder to check

+skip:                                             # list of scanned paths prefixes to skip
+  - /proc
 ```
 ### filters.yaml